 History of Unifor Local 780G

 Our Union is the largest union in several key sectors of Canada’s economy, including forestry, energy, telecommunications and media.
-Our Union has 300,000 members who live and work in small rural communities, and in large urban centres, from St John’s, Newfoundland to Victoria, BC.
-They work in pulp and paper mills, telephone companies, mines, energy centres, sawmills, newspapers, printing shops, chemical plants, school boards, construction, software companies and credit unions.
-They are oil and gas workers, radio and television broad- casters, computer programers, health workers, journalists, and truckers.
+Our Union has 300,000 members who live and work in small rural communities, and in large urban centers, from St John’s, Newfoundland to Victoria, BC.
+They work in pulp and paper mills, telephone companies, mines, energy centers, sawmills, newspapers, printing shops, chemical plants, school boards, construction, software companies and credit unions.
+They are oil and gas workers, radio and television broad- casters, computer programmers, health workers, journalists, and truckers.
 Unifor members work at a wide range of occupations in almost every industry in Canada.

 Closer to home, the Unifor Western Regional office is located in New Westminster, BC.
 The National Convention occurs every two years at a time and place established by the National Executive Board.
 Convention delegate entitlement is determined by the size of the local.